klmcwhirter/huntwords/README.md

 Do the following:

 1. clone https://github.com/joeferner/redis-commander.git
-1. From the root dir of the repo: `docker buuld -t rediscommander/redis-commander .`
+1. From the root dir of the repo: `docker build -t rediscommander/redis-commander .`

 This will register the image locally.
 From there repeat the steps in the Running section above.